-What is a timeshare and how does it work?
-I sat through an entire timeshare presentation, and have all the digits to share with you + how to sell a timeshare you no longer want.
+What is a timeshare and how does a timeshare work?
+I sat through an entire timeshare presentation, and have all the numbers to share with you to figure out are timeshares worth it.
+Plus, how to sell a timeshare you no longer want.

 One of the things that I love about blogging is that it gives me a great excuse to try out new things that I have always wanted to, but have never quite had the gumption to do…such as Timeshares.

 A few weeks ago, an invitation to a timeshare presentation came in the mail, and I accepted it.
 I used to work in marketing, and one of my last projects was for a hotel chain with timeshares as one of its competitors, so I got to briefly delve into the world of them but have not ever visited one.
 Also, the prizes they were offering seemed way too good to be true and I wanted to test it out for both my readers’ and my own sake and see if I can actually walk away with something more than I came with (instead of walking away with something less…like a pocketful of my money).

 What is a Timeshare and How Does a Timeshare Work?